 We have a very focused and cost-efficient approach to legal research.
 Our Director of Legal Research and Legal Information Services is a practicing attorney well-versed in law firm technology and efficient research techniques.

 It is significant to note that our firm's Case Disposition Program enables us to develop statistics reflecting levels of performance in such areas as case cycle times, indemnity payments made, litigation expenses and case outcomes, which can be broken down by law type and jurisdiction.

 Breaking Legal Developments

 Since 1992, we have provided our clients with our firm's comprehensive newsletter, Defense Digest .
 During that time, we have never missed a deadline, ensuring that our clients can consistently rely upon us for advice about legal developments, as well as giving them the benefit of our analysis and practical recommendations.
-We also advise our clients of breaking legal developments through our quarterly electronic newsletter, Law Alerts .
+We also advise our clients of breaking legal developments through our quarterly electronic newsletter and Law Alerts .
 We provide our workers' compensation clients with a monthly update, What's Hot in Workers' Comp .
 We also provide for our clients in the sectors of long-term care and the senior services market a newsletter entitled LTC Trends & Issues.